The-Funding-Cooperative-DAO/Merkle-Airdrop-Site/README.md

 # Merkle Airdrop Starter

-Quickly bootstrap an ERC20 token airdrop to a Merkle tree of recipients.
+Allows whitelisted addresses to participate in FCDAO and member airdrops, verified by a Merkle tree.

 Steps: